History of Alysha Clark in Timeline

 2018: WNBA Championship Run

-In 2018, Alysha Clark won a championship with the Seattle Storm as they swept the Mystics in the 2018 WNBA Finals and also led CCC Polkowice to a Polish championship and was named the league’s Most Valuable Player.
+In 2018, Alysha Clark won a WNBA championship with the Seattle Storm, who swept the Washington Mystics in the WNBA Finals.
+She also led CCC Polkowice to a Polish championship and was named the league’s Most Valuable Player.

 In 2018-19 and 2019-20, Alysha Clark played in France.

-In 2019, Alysha Clark was named to the All-Defensive Second Team.
+In 2019, Alysha Clark was named to the WNBA All-Defensive Second Team.

-In 2020, Alysha Clark was chosen for the All-Defensive First Team.
+In 2020, Alysha Clark was chosen for the WNBA All-Defensive First Team.

-2020: Named to Middle Tennessee Hall of Fame
+2020: Inducted into Middle Tennessee Hall of Fame

 In 2020, Alysha Clark was named to the Middle Tennessee Hall of Fame.

-In February 2021, Alysha Clark signed with the Washington Mystics, but was ruled out of playing during the 2021 WNBA season due to a Lisfranc injury received while playing in France.
+In February 2021, Alysha Clark signed with the Washington Mystics.
+However, she was ruled out of playing during the 2021 WNBA season due to a Lisfranc injury received while playing in France.

 December 2022: Signed with Elitzur Ramla

-In December 2022, Alysha Clark signed with the Israeli champions Elitzur Ramla, until the end of the season.
-She went back to training under Shira Halyon, who trained her in the past in the EuroCup.
+In December 2022, Alysha Clark signed with the Israeli champions Elitzur Ramla until the end of the season.
+She began training again under Shira Halyon, who had previously trained her in the EuroCup.

 In February 2023, Alysha Clark signed with the Las Vegas Aces.